semimod/openvaf-website/content/_index.md

 [[extra.list]]
-title = "Blazing fast simulation" content = 'Compact models compiled with OpenVAF simulate up to <a href="/docs/details/performance">30 % faster</a> than those compiled with other Verilog-A compilers.'
+title = "Blazing fast simulation" content = 'Compact models compiled with OpenVAF simulate <a href="/docs/details/performance"> % faster</a> than those compiled with other Verilog-A compilers.'

 [[extra.list]]
 title = "Standard compliant and correct"